Thailand travel tips

 Gaeng Keow Wan Kai – Chicken with green curry

 The primary components of Gaeng Keow Wan Kai, also known as green curry chicken, are chopped fresh chicken, bamboo shoots, eggplant, coriander, and basil.
-It is regarded as one of Thailand’s most delectable meals.
 This must mix a spoonful of green curry with hot coconut milk to give the meal its lovely green hue, and they frequently serve it over steamed rice made from Thai fragrant rice.
-Because of its uniqueness, visitors to Thailand must experience this distinctive cuisine.

 Gaeng Daeng – Red curry

-One of the top 10 most well-known Thai meals, created with beef, red curry paste, coconut milk, and a few finely chopped lemon leaves to produce a flavorful curry with a distinctively spicy flavor.
-A sweet lovely lady but no less tender compared to the sweetness of coconut milk, the spicy flavor of curry powder, the softness of the meat, and the delicate adornment of this meal.
+One of the top 10 most well-known Thai meals, created with chicken, shrimp, red curry paste, coconut milk, and a few finely chopped lemon leaves to produce a flavorful curry with a distinctively spicy flavor.